Madrid and Granada

-Dates: May 30 - June 14, 2015
+Program Dates: May 27 - June 12, 2017

-Comprehensive fee of $3900 includes:
+Comprehensive fee of $3950 includes:

-- 3 hours of Bradley academic credit
+- Tuition for 3 hours of Bradley academic credit

-- Roundtrip airfare from Chicago O'Hare
+- Round-trip airfare from Chicago O'Hare

-- Travel from Barcelona to Madrid
+- Travel from Madrid to Granada

-- All textbooks
+- All textbooks and course materials

 - Local transportation passes

-- International Student Identity Card
+- International Student ID Card

-Class Offerings (3 credit hours each):
+Classes Available (3 credit hours each):

-Dr. Adolfo Cisneros, Department of Foreign Languages
+Prof. Adolfo Cisneros, Department of World Languages and Cultures

-ENG 300 Exposition: Writing About Travel (Gen Ed C2) This class is full.
+ENG 302 Travel Writing (Gen Ed C2)

 This intensive writing course will dovetail perfectly with your travels.
 In addition to class writing workshops, you will take notes on your experiences and turn those into daily journal entries that you will keep in a portfolio, accompanied perhaps by photos, memorabilia, and other fascinating travel miscellanea.
 Along with an extensive journal assignment, you will write two formal essays.
 All of your writing will focus on describing, narrating, and analyzing the ways in which daily interaction with a new culture can affect and change you, the traveler.
 Alumni of the Travel Writing class taught abroad comment that it helped them process and remember even the smallest details of their overseas experience.

-Program Payment: after the $500 deposit, the remaining balance of the program fee will be due in two installments: half of the remaining balance is due by February 2, 2015, and the final balance is due no later than March 2, 2015.
-Notice of cancellation must be made in writing.
-Those who cancel after February 2015 payment date will be subject to a $750 cancellation fee.
-Those who cancel after May 1, 2015 will be subject to a 100% cancellation fee.
+Program Payment: after the initial $500 deposit, the remaining program fee is due in two equal installments: half of the remaining balance is due by February 3, 2017, and the final payment is due no later than March 10, 2017.